Lower bounds on Hilbert--Kunz multiplicities and maximal F-signatures: Observations on toric rings

 \begin{defn}[\textrm{see e.g. \cite{BruGub03, Bru05}}] We say that a divisorial ideal $D({\bf a})$ is \textit{conic} if there exist ${\bf x} \in \sfM_{\bbR}$ such that ${\bf a}=(\ulcorner \lambda_1({\bf x}) \urcorner, \ldots, \ulcorner \lambda_n({\bf x}) \urcorner)$, where $\ulcorner \quad \urcorner$ stands for the round up. \end{defn}

-Any conic divisorial ideal is a rank one MCM module (see \cite[Corollary~3.3]{BruGub03}).
+Any conic divisorial ideal is a rank one maximal Cohen-Macaulay module (see \cite[Corollary~3.3]{BruGub03}).
 We denote the set of isomorphism classes of conic divisorial ideals of a toric ring $A$ by $\mathcal{C}(A)$.
-This is a finite set because the number of isomorphism classes of rank one MCM $A$-modules is finite (see \cite[Corollary 5.2]{BruGub03}).
+This is a finite set because the number of isomorphism classes of rank one maximal Cohen-Macaulay $A$-modules is finite (see \cite[Corollary 5.2]{BruGub03}).
 The following proposition guarantees that any conic divisorial ideal appears in $F_{*}^eA$ as a direct summand.

 \begin{thm}[\textrm{\cite[Proposition 3.6]{BruGub03}, \cite[Subsection 3.2]{SmVand97}}] Let $A$ be a toric ring as above.
 Then, $A$ has FFRT by the FFRT system $\mathcal{C}(A)$. \end{thm}

 We recall that our arguments can be reduced to the $\frm$-adic completion of $A$, as we mentioned in the beginning of Section~\ref{section_uBounds}.
 Thus, we may assume that $A$ is complete local, in which case the Krull--Schmidt condition holds for $A$.